cwhelan/permuting-feature-enrichment-test/README.md

 There will also be a pdf file, `A_to_B.pdf`, which contains plots of the permutation distributions of each of the three measures described above, as well as a series of plots of the three measures when the regions are shifted fixed amounts to the left and to the right of their current locations.
-You can see an (ugly) example plot [here](https://github.com/cwhelan/permuting-feature-enrichment-test/blob/master/example_output/Gibbon_Breakpoints_to_Evolutionary_Breakpoints.pdf?raw=true).
+You can see an example plot [here](https://github.com/cwhelan/permuting-feature-enrichment-test/blob/master/example_output/example_plots.pdf?raw=true).

 Prerequisites
 -------------